Root Canal Therapy

 What Is a Root Canal?

-Removing the infection from the tooth and filling the canal where the nerve was removed is called a root canal (also known as endodontic treatment)
+Removing the infection from the tooth and filling the canal where the nerve was removed is called a root canal (also known as endodontic treatment).
+Rest assured that 21st Century Dental handles this procedure comfortably and smoothly.
+Contact us today to learn more, or to schedule a first appointment with our team.

 Why Would a Tooth Need a Root Canal?